 Home learning while self isolating

 Home learning while a child is self-isolating at home is extremely important to help keep routines established and to try and minimise disruption to your child’s education.
-This will also allow for them to have as seamless a transition back into school as possible when they return.
+This will also allow for them to have as seamless a transition back into school when they return.
 The below sections have a range of activities to do every day while self-isolating.
 In addition to completing the daily tasks, please choose 1 maths task, 1 English task and 1 task from the ‘other subjects’ section to complete.
 It is really important that children stay active when self-isolating, so please also try to carry out one physical activity every day as well.
-If you have any questions please contact your child’s class teacher via our class email address.
+If you have any questions please contact your child’s class teacher via the class email addresses.
 Thank you in advance for your help and support with this.

 15 mins reading -

 - Log into Epic Reading (free access between 6am and 4pm).
 Epic Reading sign in instructions here.

 - Read one of the books you have taken home from school.